jessicarush/react-notes/nextjs_app_router.md

 ## Caching/revalidating with `fetch()`

 Nextjs has extended the standard `fetch()` API.
-One of the main options is to do with caching and asa result whether the page is static or dynamic.
+One of the main options is about caching and whether the page is static or dynamic.
 By default, a fetch call will have its result cache set to `force-cache` which means it will fetch the data once during build time and return a static page with the result data.

 If you want the page to fetch new data on every request (thereby creating a dynamic page), you can add your own cache object to the `fetch()` call: